illutic/skill_finder/README.md

     npm install
 ```

-3. Run your local database server.
+3. Run your local PostgreSQL server.

-4. Create a PostgreSQL database for the project:
+4. Create a database for the project:

 ```zsh
     psql